esoterictemplates/project-status-badges/README.md

 ### Stable Versions

-A stable version of a project is defined as a version or revision of the project that you would consider complete - it should contain all of the features that were originally planned for the project.
-It should not contain any known bugs (ideally, it shouldn't contain any bugs or issues).
+A **stable version** of a project is defined as a version or revision of the project that you would consider complete - it should:

+* contain all of the features that were originally planned for the project; and
+* not contain any known bugs (ideally, it shouldn't contain any bugs or issues).

 ### Work in Progress Projects

-A project is work in progress if you may still update it in the future or you are actively developing it right now.
+A project is **work in progress** if:

+* it may still be updated in the future; or
+* it is actively being developed right now.

 ### Maintained